-Dr. Gene Migliaccio is an Adjunct Professor of Global Public Health in the Department of Global Health.
-Dr. Migliaccio has served on the adjunct faculty since 1995, and has taught courses in health finance and planning; program design and implementation; health program management; leadership and decision-making, and leadership in public health practice and policy.
+Dr. Gene Migliaccio serves as the Associate Dean for Applied Public Health, as a Professor of Global Public Health, and Director of the Doctor of Public Health (DrPH) Program.
+Dr. Migliaccio has served on the adjunct faculty since 1995, and in 2019 he joined full-time as Associate Dean.
+He has taught courses in health finance and planning; program design and implementation; health program management; leadership and decision-making, and leadership in public health practice and policy.
 He has also provided short courses on hospital management, supply chain, and quality improvement.

-Currently, Dr. Migliaccio serves as the Chief Executive Officer of Public Health Strategies, LLC.
-He assists healthcare organizations with programs on global health initiatives, leadership and organizational development, wellness, occupational health, managed care, access to care, behavioral health, and strategic development.
+Currently, Dr. Migliaccio also serves as the Chief Executive Officer of Public Health Strategies, LLC.
+He assists healthcare organizations with programs on leadership and organizational development, wellness, occupational health, managed care, access to care, behavioral health, and strategic development.

 Dr. Migliaccio retired from the federal government after serving 35 years in various health care capacities to include being appointed as a member of the Senior Executive Service (SES); and as a Commissioned Officer in the U.S. Public Health Service (PHS), and the U.S. Air Force (AF) Medical Service Corps.
 Within the SES, he served as Executive Director for Community Care Delivery Operations with the Veterans Health Administration where he built a nationwide provider network and oversaw an annual $11 billion budget for Veteran community healthcare; he also served as the Director of Federal Occupational Health Service within the United States Department of Health and Human Services (HHS) where he provided leadership of occupational health services reaching 1.8 million Federal employees.